CodeLikeAGirl18/compSys-e2019-pub/coursedescription.md

 Wednesday 13-15: DIKU 1-0-04, DIKU 1-0-10, DIKU 1-0-14, DIKU 1-0-18, DIKU 1-0-22, DIKU 1-0-30, DIKU 1-0-34, and DIKU 1-0-37.

 ## Cafées
+ * Wednesdays 15-17
+   * This sessions have a café structure and are dedicated to help with assignments and other open questions.
+   * Note, cancelled on Nov 6
+ * Fridays 14-16
+   * TA organised café classes for help with assignments and exercises.
+   * Note, Nov 8 will be extended to 13-17

 ### Blok 1
 Wednesday 15-17